Toast vs Square POS: Fees, Features & Which Is Best

 • You operate across retail, services, or appointments and need general-purpose tools

-• You prefer affordable hardware options with multiple purchasing channels
+• You prefer affordable hardware options starting at $59 with multiple purchasing channels

 • You value a broad integration marketplace to connect with other business software

-• You're starting small and want a free plan with room to grow
+• You're starting small with under $10,000 monthly card volume and want a free plan with room to grow

 If you want the freedom to scale gradually without vendor lock-in, Square's pay-as-you-go structure fits that approach.